dwhiffing/fury/content/aar/cf/cf5/cf5_aj/body.md

 Westminster has only 8 SAMs left, and no CIWS.
 Albany is completely defenceless against sea-skimmers.
 Staying to fight is no longer an option, and TG Albany turns WNW and flees at flank speed towards TG South Carolina, which is still 150 miles away.
-Run, Albany, run\!
+Run, Albany, run!
 For a few minutes it seems like we’re withdrawing unopposed.
 Then two Mirages suddenly appear on radar near the Albany, popping up homeward bound from low altitude, and the Albany hits them both with Talos missiles.